lovisalindquist/PopulationGeneticsProject/README.md

         1.2 Generate dictionaries connecting IDs to information and origin, respectively.
         1.3 Write to output using dictionaries.

-    2. Generation of circos plot function in R
+    2. Generation of circos plot functions in R
         2.1 Import packages and data
         2.2 Generate subdataframes depending on individuals/groups of interest 2.3 Create matrix for plotting from subdataframe